samtay/so-hs/README.md

    api key. need to catch `StatusCodeException` with code 400

 ### interface
+0. Both interfaces will need parser for markdown.
+The brick adaptation might be useful for others.
 1. maybe custom widget holder to maintain column ratios
 2. extents might be useful for rendering previews efficiently
 3. vty supports reverseVideo style (mappend with selected item - see ListDemo)